gluap/pyess/README.rst

 Changelog
 =========
+**2020-06-01 0.1.11**
+ - for cleaner restarts pass exceptions out and set up the full communication freshly when MQTT or ess crashes

 **2020-06-01 0.1.10**
  - add another possible fix for #7 after logging showed that an MQTT error might be the cause.